carolynvs/wwg/workshops/getting-started/index.md

 ## 4. Writing Helloworld app
 ### Setting up your workspace

-The GoPath is imortant for downloads & binaries, less so for writing up some code.
-Let's dig into that!
-1. Make a folder named "hello"
+1. Create a folder named `hello`.
-2. Inside of the folder, make "main.go" and paste in the file contents
+2. Inside of the folder, create `main.go` and paste in the file contents below.
-3. Open folder in VS Code via the menus with "File > Open Folder" or `ctrl-k ctrl-o`
+3. Open folder in VS Code via the menus with **File > Open Folder** or **ctrl-k ctrl-o**.
-4. Use `ctrl-[Backtick]` to open the VS code terminal to run commands below
+4. Use **ctrl-\`** to open the VS code terminal to run commands below. _The backtick key is left of the 1 key._

-5. For this exercise, using your GOPATH shouldn't matter, code can be edited outside of the GOPATH (E.G. when checkout of source control) but it will be used by Go automatically for commands like `go get` and `go install`
+NOTE: For this exercise, using your GOPATH shouldn't matter.
+However, having your source code located under the GOPATH is important for the commands such as `go get` and `go install`.

 ### Writing main.go
 ```go